-Subscription revenue consists of our term-based product subscriptions, cloud service offerings, and flexible enterprise business arrangements.
-Revenue from these arrangements is recognized ratably over the contract term commencing with the date our service is made available to customers and when all other revenue recognition criteria have been satisfied.
+Subscription revenue consists of our term-based product subscriptions, cloud service offerings, and flexible EBAs.
+Revenue from these arrangements is predominately recognized ratably over the contract term commencing with the date our service is made available to customers and when all other revenue recognition criteria have been satisfied.